Prince of Persia 3D: Development

 The battle sequences drew inspiration both from earlier Prince of Persia titles, and other titles including Bushido Blade.
 The more realistic fighting was influenced by the two weapon and fighting consultants hired for the project, one involved with weapon props for movies (Richard Pallaziol) and the other an ex-Marine.
 The two were filmed acting out fighting moves, which were then mimicked inside the game environment.
 For the Prince's athletics, the team had an Olympic gymnast perform them on camera, then they used the footage to replicate the actions in-game.
 This style, while not true motion capture, was a style similar to Mechner's rotoscoping technique for the original Prince of Persia titles.

 The game used the third-party NetImmerse game engine, with character animation and AI behaviour handled by Motion Factory's Motivate middleware system.
 The team considered creating their own game engine during early production, but settled on third-party software so they could focus on game development.
 NetImmerse was used to manage polygon models and particle effects, while Motivate was used for animation development.
 Other actions and elements were otherwise handled by the in-house programming team.
 The engine's versatility allowed the developers to create both indoor and outdoor environments without many restrictions.
 Further graphical elements included warping polygon models to allow actions such as the Prince's breathing to be visible.
 Several different graphical options were supported, and 3D acceleration was a requirement for the title.
-The music was co-composed by Jonelle Adkisson and Greg Rahn.
+The music was co-composed by Tom Rettig, Jonelle Adkisson and Greg Rahn.

 Release

-Prince of Persia 3D was announced by Broderbund on 15 April 1998, planned for a release in "early 1999".
+Prince of Persia 3D was announced by Broderbund in April 1998, planned for a release in "early 1999".
 It was later shown off at that year's E3.
 As part of the promotion, a developer's blog was originally operated on the game's website, although due to workload the blog was not greatly expanded.
-The game released on 17 September 1999.
-This version was released for Microsoft Windows.
+The game was released for Microsoft Windows in North America on September 17, 1999, followed by Europe on October 1.
 Multiple patches were released for the game over the following weeks, focusing on fixing reported bugs.